GOP Hill leaders warn incumbents: Pennsylvania loss a 'wake-up call'

 In the wake of Saccone's apparent defeat, Ryan also stressed the need for members of his conference to run on the tax plan that passed late last year — a message that Saccone and outside groups supporting his candidacy had embraced throughout the campaign, though their focus switched in the home stretch to culture war touchstones.

-The overall GOP message Wednesday sounded much like the explanation party leaders offered following the surprise victory of Sen. Doug Jones, D-Ala.: that few big lessons could be drawn from the loss because the Democrat had run against a flawed candidate, and embraced enough of the Republican platform that he was practically a member of the party.
+The overall GOP message Wednesday sounded much like the explanation party leaders offered following the surprise victory of Democrat Doug Jones in Alabama's Senate race last year: that few big lessons could be drawn from the loss because the Democrat had run against a flawed candidate and embraced enough of the Republican platform that he was practically a member of the party.

 And the analysis that his apparent win was due to his success in making his positions palatable to a traditionally conservative electorate may have been cold comfort to the 118 Republicans running in districts more Democratic than his.

-Perhaps the biggest morning-after question mark hovering over the Hill Wednesday: if President Trump couldn't deliver victory in an area that gave him a double-digit win in 2016, how could he help save his party's House majority?
+Perhaps the biggest morning-after question mark hovering over the Hill Wednesday: If President Donald Trump couldn't deliver victory in an area that gave him a double-digit win in 2016, how could he help save his party's House majority?

 Whether or not the president actively visits a district, said Dent, he'll be a presence in the race.